Ensuring human rights-compliant asylum procedures

 It encourages national parliaments to guarantee the professional

-independence of legal aid providers and ensure their high competence
+independence of legal aid providers and ensure their high level

 10. The Assembly recalls its